DragonSenses/Curiosity/Rust/ch-8/ch08-03-hash-maps.md

 ##### Using Existing Hashers

 You don't necessarily have to implement your own hasher from scratch. [crates.io](https://crates.io/) has libraries shared by other Rust users that provide hashers implementing many common hashing algorithms.

+## Wrap Up | Chapter 8

+### Functionality of Vectors, Strings, and Hash Maps

+Vectors, strings, and hash maps provide essential functionality for storing, accessing, and modifying data in programs.

+### Exercises

+1. **Median and Mode Calculation**
+   - Given a list of integers, use a vector to return the median (the middle value when sorted) and the mode (the value that occurs most often).
+A hash map will be helpful for finding the mode.

+2. **Convert Strings to Pig Latin**
+   - Convert strings to pig latin.
+The first consonant of each word is moved to the end of the word and *ay* is added (e.g., *first* becomes *irst-fay*).
+Words that start with a vowel have *hay* added to the end (e.g., *apple* becomes *apple-hay*).
+Remember to handle UTF-8 encoding details!

+3. **Employee Management System**
+   - Using a hash map and vectors, create a text interface to allow a user to add employee names to a department in a company (e.g., “Add Sally to Engineering” or “Add Amir to Sales”).
+Then, let the user retrieve a list of all people in a department or all people in the company by department, sorted alphabetically.

+### Helpful Resources

+The standard library API documentation describes methods that vectors, strings, and hash maps have, which will be useful for these exercises.

+### Next Steps

+As we move into more complex programs where operations can fail, it's a perfect time to discuss error handling.
+We'll cover that next!